We are looking forward to welcoming you at the University of Hertfordshire.

 Professor of Philosophy

 Professor Danièle Moyal-Sharrock joined the Philosophy Department at the University of Hertfordshire in 2007.
-Her work focuses on what she calls ‘the Third Wittgenstein’: the post-Investigations works; and in particular On Certainty, to which she has devoted a book-length study: Understanding Wittgenstein's On Certainty (Palgrave 2004/2007).
+Much of her work focuses on what she calls ‘the Third Wittgenstein’: the post-Investigations works; and in particular On Certainty, to which she devoted a book-length study: Understanding Wittgenstein's On Certainty (Palgrave 2004/2007).
 She is the translator in French of On Certainty (Gallimard, 2006).
 A new branch of epistemology, Hinge Epistemology, has resulted from her combined efforts, with Annalisa Coliva and Duncan Pritchard, to disseminate the insights of On Certainty, as has an edited volume: Hinge Epistemology (Brill, 2016).
-Her work also focuses on the role Wittgenstein plays in the current e-turn in philosophy, notably on how his pioneering Enactivism has contributed to a better understanding of mind, language, action, memory, and informed such disciplines as psychology, sociology, primatology, the sciences of education and the cognitive sciences.
-A selection of her essays: Certainty in Action: Wittgenstein on language, mind and epistemology is forthcoming (Bloomsbury, 2021).
+She has also written on Wittgenstein's role in the current e-turn in philosophy, notably on how his pioneering Enactivism has contributed to a better understanding of mind, language, action, memory, and informed such disciplines as psychology, sociology, primatology, the sciences of education and the cognitive sciences.
+A selection of these writings can be found in Certainty in Action: Wittgenstein on language, mind and epistemology (Bloomsbury, 2021).

-Professor Moyal-Sharrock also publishes on the philosophy of literature.
-She is currently working on a book with Constantine Sandis, entitled Lived Gender.
+Professor Moyal-Sharrock also works on the philosophy of literature.
+She is currently writing a book with Constantine Sandis entitled Born Trans: Gender Inside Out.